cilium/tetragon/README.md

 * Parent process: Helps to identify process execution anomalies (e.g., if a nodejs app forks a shell, this is suspicious)
 * Command-line argument: Defines the program runtime behavior
 * Current working directory: Helps to identify hidden malware execution from a temporary folder, which is a common pattern used in malwares
-* Kubernetes metadata: Contains pods, labels, and Kubernetes namespaces, which are critical to identify service owners, particularly in a multitenant environment
+* Kubernetes metadata: Contains pods, labels, and Kubernetes namespaces, which are critical to identify service owners, particularly in a multitenant environments
 * exec_id: A unique process identifier that correlates all recorded activity of a process

 As a first step, let's start monitoring the events from the `xwing` pod: